 Latent Learning versus Operant Conditioning

 Once more, latent learning demonstrates it is distinct from other theories of learning when compared against operant conditioning.
 Under operant conditioning, animals or people are given rewards or punishments meant to increase or reduce a behavior.
-Retuning again to the example of the maze, the mouse who learned how to navigate the maze did not attempt to do so because it had been rewarded, neither did it learn to navigate the maze because it was punished for not navigating it.
+Returning again to the example of the maze, the mouse who learned how to navigate the maze did not attempt to do so because it had been rewarded, nor did it learn to navigate the maze because it was punished for not navigating it.
 Instead, it learned the knowledge to navigate the maze but only demonstrated the ability to do so after being presented with a stimulus.
 Punishments and rewards were not associated with this type of learning, and choices based on anticipated punishments or rewards did not occur.
 As such, latent learning again seemed to be distinct from other types of learning.

 Implications for Classrooms

 The implications of latent learning for educators is that not all learning is direct.
 Some learning happens without express instruction.
 Children may learn skills that they only later demonstrate when they become stimulated to.
 For instance, children sometimes demonstrate skills that they learn from their parents.
 They may at times pick up on how to drive to school, for instance.
 Having been taken to school every day by their parents, children may one day, when motivated, show that they can do the same themselves.
 Nobody expressly instructed them to do so, but they learned the skill anyway.